Transport properties in a model of confined granular mixtures at moderate densities: An application: Thermal diffusion segregation in a confined granular dense mixture

 \subsubsection{Absence of gravity ($|g^*|=0$)}

 We study here a situation where gravity is absent ($|g^*|=0$) and segregation is induced by the presence of a thermal gradient.
-In this limiting case, the condition \eqref{7.11} for obtaining the marginal segregation curve ($\Lambda=0$) reduces to \beq (x_1\xi_1+x_2\xi_2)D_1^{T*}=\left(p^*-\frac{1}{2}\Delta^* \frac{\partial p^*}{\partial \Delta^*}\right)(x_1D_{11}^*+x_2D_{12}^*). \eeq A phase diagram for the marginal segregation curve ($\Lambda=0$) in the $(\sigma_1/\sigma_2; m_1/m_2)$-plane for a two-dimensional system is plotted in Fig.\ \ref{fig9}.
+In this limiting case, the condition \eqref{7.11} for obtaining the marginal segregation curve ($\Lambda=0$) reduces to \beq (x_1\xi_1+x_2\xi_2)D_1^{T*}=\left(p^*-\frac{1}{2}\Delta^* \frac{\partial p^*}{\partial \Delta^*}\right)(x_1D_{11}^*+x_2D_{12}^*). \eeq A phase diagram \vicente{delineating the regimes between BNE and RBNE} in the $(\sigma_1/\sigma_2; m_1/m_2)$-plane for a two-dimensional system is plotted in Fig.\ \ref{fig9}.
+The lines are determined from the condition $\Lambda=0$.
 We have considered mixtures with a concentration $x_1=0.5$, a (common) coefficient of restitution $\al=0.5$, and three different values of the solid volume fraction: a \emph{dilute} mixture ($\phi=0$) and two mixtures with moderate densities ($\phi=0.1$ and $\phi=0.2$).
-In general, we observe that density primarily increases weakly the size of the region corresponding to $\Lambda<0$.
+In general, we observe that density primarily increases weakly the size of the \vicente{RBNE region ($\Lambda<0$)}.
 This means that larger particles tend to accumulate near the hot plate as the system becomes denser.
-Additionally, at a given diameter ratio, the region with larger particles attempting to move toward the cold plate (i.e., the region $\Lambda>0$) appears essentially when larger particles are much heavier than the other species.
+Additionally, at a given diameter ratio, the region with larger particles attempting to move toward the cold plate \vicente{(i.e., the BNE region where $\Lambda>0$)} appears essentially when larger particles are much heavier than the other species.
 Comparing these results with those obtained in the conventional IHS model shows qualitative agreement between both models (see for instance, Fig. 5 \ of Ref.\ \onlinecite{G11}).

-\subsubsection{Thermalized systems ($\partial_y T\to 0$)}
+\subsubsection{Thermalized systems ($\partial_z T\to 0$)}